carenaudo/Menipy/sessile_plan_pipeline.md

 - Height: perpendicular distance apex→substrate.
 - Contact angle: spherical-cap approximation from height and diameter (fast, not tangent-based).
 - Volume/surface area: revolution integrals in substrate-normal coordinate system.
-- Solver: toy Y–L “sphere” fit is not physically consistent for sessile geometry; used only for a placeholder `R0_mm` value.
+- Solver: toy Y–L "sphere" fit is not physically consistent for sessile geometry; used only for a placeholder `R0_mm` value.

 ### 1.4 Known Gaps / Inconsistencies